nginfra/movici-simulation-core/docs/source/movici_way/data_format.rst

 The attribute values ``[2, 1, 2, 0]`` now map to the ``bar`` enumeration as ``["categories", "enumerated", "categories", "some"]`` but which a much reduced data footprint.
-See also :ref:`Custom Models<custom-models>` on how to work with enumerations
+See also :ref:`manual-attributes` on how to work with enumerations

 .. _movici-data-format-storing-data: